 Similarly, we use Lottie for animations on the site.
 They are created in After Effects under strict "visual dogma rules", so all output becomes scalable vector graphics, that take up minimal space and can scale to all screen sizes without losing quality.
 Together with the color system, which is similarly built to secure good readability across all old screens and devices, the individual user gets as good a digital experience as the technical framework allows.

-The project launched a few weeks ago, so we don’t yet have a statistical basis to say anything sensible about the performance.
+The project launched in the Fall, so we don’t yet have a statistical basis to say anything sensible about the performance.
 But that’s really not the most important in terms of measurement and result.
 One important goal of the new solution is to gain a much more detailed insight into how users use the knowledge provided by the foundation through the platform.
 We do this through an advanced tracking setup so that the knowledge can be actively used to realize the overall goal of reaching 75 million children by the year 2032.
 By the way: Even though your telekinetic efforts failed – your imagination helped.
 Mind-Machine Interfacing Devices or BCI, Brain-computer interfaces is a new technology, where sensors convert P-300 brainwaves to inputs used to control robotic arms, wheelchairs, and more.
 Playful ideas rock!